-- 3.9.
+- 3.13.
 A second part to the 2018 EDNA was produced in 2020 and involved an initial review of site options for new employment sites suggested through the 'call for sites' process.
-The second part of the EDNA (EDNA(2)) reflects the site options provided to the council at December 2020 and together with the SHELAA, meet the PPG requirements for the economic element of the land availability assessment.
-This reflects the site options provided to the Council at December 2020. - 3.10.
+The second part of the EDNA is a Economic Land Availability Assessment (ELAA) and reflects the site options provided to the council at December 2020 and together with the SHELAA, meet the PPG requirements for the economic element of the land availability assessment. - 3.14.
 This assessment used a scoring system to 'rank' the employment sites by potential quality.
-The EDNA(2) does not provide explicit recommendations as to which sites should or should not be allocated for employment use through the Local Plan as there are other policy constraints and specific requirement unknowns.
+The ELAA 2020 does not provide explicit recommendations as to which sites should or should not be allocated for employment use through the Local Plan as there are other policy constraints and specific requirement unknowns.
 Nevertheless, it does provide an initial indication as to which sites would be preferable for such use(s) from a strategic planning, market attractiveness and sustainable development perspective.
 Its findings have fed into the holistic assessment of site options set out in this topic paper.
-Where site options have been submitted since the EDNA2 was published, these new sites have been assessed utilising the same methodology to that of the EDNA2 and are detailed under the Economic Land Availability Assessment (ELAA) heading within each assessment proforma.
+Where site options have been submitted since the ELAA 2020 was published, these new sites have been assessed utilising the same methodology to that of the ELAA 2020 and are detailed under the Economic Land Availability Assessment (ELAA) heading within each assessment proforma.